-Generally speaking, greater the scale’s range, the larger the increments and vice versa.
+Generally speaking, the greater the scale’s range, the larger the increments, and vice versa.
 If, on the other hand, you need very small increments for very accurate readings, think increments of 0.01, then a milligram scale may be right for you.

-These scales can weight tenths of even hundredths of a gram, and some can even convert the unit of measurement into carats, oz., grams with the push of a button… which may be perfect for gold, gems, diamonds, and other types of jewelry.
+These scales can weigh tenths or even hundredths of a gram, and some can even convert the unit of measurement into carats, oz., and grams with the push of a button… Which may be perfect for gold, gems, diamonds, and other types of jewelry.

 A quality scale will have a tare feature that allows for net weight readings.
 Perhaps you need to put the item or ingredients that you’re weighing into a plate or bowl.
 Well, you can account for the extra weight of the bowl with a tare feature (sometimes referred to as a “Zero” button).
 Just place the bowl on the scale and press the tare button to reset the displayed weight back to zero.